PennLINC/CuBIDS/docs/example.rst

     $ cubids-purge BIDS_Dataset_DataLad no_ped.txt --use-datalad

-We elect to use purge instead of simply removing the scan due to the fact that purge will ensure all associated files, such as sidecars and IntendedFor references in fieldmaps, are also safely deleted. ``CuBIDS``` makes sure this is reflected in the ``git`` history:
+We elect to use ``cubids-purge`` instead of simply removing the scan due to the fact that purge will ensure all associations, such as sidecars and IntendedFor references in fieldmaps, are also safely deleted. ``CuBIDS`` will reflect these deletions in the ``git`` history:

 .. image:: _static/screenshot_5.png